DillonSW/Capstone_Team_5/Documentation/Signoffs/Power System.md

 Without rounding, the actual measurements came out to be 13.183 inches.

 We are choosing a subpanel with a width of 15in.
 This gives us 1.015 inches of clearance.
 With rounding, we have 1.817 inches.
 Given how small the terminals are, there is enough room to place 5 or 9 additional terminal blocks respectively.

+**Analysis for 120V-side current draw**

+To determine the power cord and circuit breaker, we must analyze how much current each 120VAC component will draw.
+The following is a list of the components and their draws.

+* 120VAC to 24VDC Power Supply (120 Side): **1A**
+$V1 * I1 = V2 * I2$

+$V1 = 120$, $I2(Max) = 5A$, $V * I = 120W$

+$120 * I1 = 120$

+These equations give that the 120V side will draw, at max, 1A.
+The 24V side will draw, at max, 5A. **The 24V side will be further analyzed to see how much current it will actually draw**

+* PC: **700mA**

+The ThinkCentre PC stickers show that the PC-side of the power block draws 20V, 3.5A.

+$120V * I1 = 20V * 3.5A$

+$I1 = .7A$

+* Motor Driver: **2.5A**

+The motor driver datasheet states that it will draw 2.5A.
+Please refer to the Motor System branch to find the datasheet.

+**Total 120V-side current draw**

+$1 + .7 + 2.5 = 4.2A$

+Assuming that 4.2A is 80% of max capacity, we must have a circuit breaker that is at least 5.25A.
+We will use a 6A circuit breaker.

+We also want the circuit breaker to be higher rated than the power cord.
+We will use a 5A GFCI power cord.

+**Analysis for 24-side current draw**

+To determine the fuse breaker protecting the 24VDC components, we must analyze their current draw of all of the components.

+* PLC: **1.5A**

+The side of the PLC states that it will draw 1.5A.

+* Box Sensors: **.025A each**

+There are 3 box sensors (top, middle, bottom).
+Therefore the total current draw will be **.075A**.

+* Safety Sensors: **.2A each**

+There are also 3 safety sensors (top, middle, bottom).
+Therefore the total current draw will be **.6A**.

+**Total 24V-side current draw**

+$1.5 + .075 + .6 = 2.175$

+Assuming that 2.175A is 80% of max capacity, we must have a fuse breaker that is at least 2.72A.
+We will use a 3A fuse breaker.

 ## BOM